runeape-sats/qmoney/README.md

 (Describes Shor’s algorithm, highlighting Bitcoin’s vulnerability to quantum attacks, motivating QMoney’s quantum-resistant design.)
 - Grover, L. K. (1996).
 A fast quantum mechanical algorithm for database search.
 Proceedings of the 28th Annual ACM Symposium on Theory of Computing (STOC '96), 212–219.
 (Introduces Grover’s algorithm, relevant to QMoney’s scalability challenges with larger qubit counts.)

+## How to Contribue
+Please do PR for one section at a time.